Malaysian Kopitiam Culture Best Place To Experience Malaysia

 It stains the ceramic cup and saucer and yellows your teeth.

-The power pack drink is packed with teaspoons of sugar and sweet condensed milk, and robust.
+The power pack drink is packed with teaspoons of sugar, sweet condensed milk, and robust.

 Some Malaysians will ask for a Kaw version, so thick that you can check the viscosity by pouring a spoonful back into the cup.